Demi Lovato says it's OK ‘if you misgender’ them: ‘It’s a huge transition to change the pronouns I’ve used for my entire life’

 - Oops!Something went wrong.Please try again later.

-Demi Lovato is sorry not sorry to be breaking the mold for non-binary representation in music.
+Demi Lovato is sorry not sorry to be breaking the mold for nonbinary representation in music.

 The singer, who uses they/them pronouns, commemorated International Nonbinary People’s Day on Tuesday, a day early, by giving followers a heartfelt lesson on pronouns and the importance of respecting people’s true expression.